nops-io/terraform-aws-nops-integration/README.md

 your Terraform state and will henceforth be managed by Terraform.

 ```
-- After the above, we need to import the integration with the AWS account, for this run the following replacing your AWS acconunt ID.
+- After the above, we need to import the integration with the AWS account, for this run the following replacing your AWS account ID.
 ```
 terraform import module.tf_onboarding.nops_integration.integration XXXXXX
 ```